-Beautiful and elegant, this White Chocolate Rose Bark with Raisins is an easy treat to whip up and show your Valentine how special they are.
+Beautiful and elegant, this White Chocolate Bark with Roses Raisins is an easy treat to whip up and show your Valentine how special they are.
 Sponsored by Sun-Maid Raisins.

 February is practically here and you know what that means.
 Sure, the Super Bowl is days away, but I’m not talking football.
 I’m talking about every man’s OTHER favorite holiday (snort snort!), Valentine’s Day.
 For most people, Valentine’s Day means love, roses, chocolates and champagne.